pnm27/snRNA_scRNA_Pipeline/README.md

     - argparse documented
   - Fixed an issue with create_wet_lab_info.py file
   - create_wet_lab_info.py file now mirrors actions for donor and multiplex compilations.
+  - Changed name of the rule demux_samples_calico_solo_STARsolo to demux_samples.
+  - Changed the *demux_info* parameter to optional (from positional) in demultiplex_no_argp.snkmk's rule that handles adding new demux to a final count matrix.
+  - Added working argparse to demul_samples_no_argp.py script.
+  - Changed the name of sub-workflow demultiplex_no_argp.snkmk to demultiplex.snkmk
+  - Changed the name of sub-workflow demul_samples_no_argp.py to demul_samples.py

 ## Requirements